 - Expert testimony

 In most cases, insurance companies examine the evidence and offer a settlement.
-We are often able to negotiate a fair settlement for our clients at this stage.
+Our personal injury attorneys in West Moreland, PA are often able to negotiate a fair settlement for our clients at this stage.
 If not, however, we will not hesitate to take your case to court to ensure you receive the maximum compensation allowed under the law.

 With proper documentation of your losses, you can recover a broad range of damages, including: